Bestiarius (manga): Publication

-The manga has been licensed in France by Kazé, in Germany by Egmont, in Indonesia by Elex Media Komputindo, in Spain by Milky Way Ediciones and in Argentina by Editorial Ivrea.

-Volume list
+Volumes

 Reception

 Writing for Le Figaro, Valentin Paquot described Bestiarius as "clever mix between Gladiator and The Lord of the Rings", adding that Kakizaki graphically reinvents mythological creatures, giving them a dark and terrifying appearance of realism.
 He concluded: "Bestiarius, is in the lineage of Berserk, Lodoss and other titles in the pantheon of Fantasy.
 A manga to discover absolutely for fans of the genre."